DevyanshMalhotra/Blog-webapp/README.md

 # Blog Website

-This Blog Website is created with the help of Node.js, Database MongoDB and deployed using Heroku
+This Blog Website is created with the help of Node.js, MongoDB